 The entire system of treating water is carried out at the highest possible standards and it’s no surprise that British tap water is regarded as one of the cleanest and safest water supplies in the world.

 Is it safe to drink tap water at home?

-Water from the cold kitchen tap is 100% safe as it’s sourced from the mains drinking water supply.
+Water from the cold kitchen tap is 100% safe as it’s sourced from the main drinking water supply.
 In new houses, water from cold water taps in the bathroom is also 100% safe as it comes from the same supply.

 In older houses, bathroom tap water is usually fed from the mains supply to a storage tank in the loft which then feeds bathroom taps, the shower, and the toilet.

 The main problems arise if the water system has not been used for a long time, leading to the water in the tank becoming stagnant.
-In this instance it’s recommended to run the bathroom cold water tap for a few minutes before drinking from it just to be on the safe side, for example if you’ve booked an AirBnB.
+In this instance, it’s recommended to run the bathroom cold water tap for a few minutes before drinking from it just to be on the safe side, for example if you’ve booked an Airbnb.

 Another thing to be aware of, is if the house is old (and we have a lot of old houses in Scotland), the water tank in the loft may be uncovered and could therefore contain dead animals and insects (yuk).